Eelsie/Business-Analytics/Consumer Behavior Analysis/BlackFriday.md

 11 36-45      M  771639085
 10 26-35      M 1565891426
 ```
-Well this shows males between 18-35 are quite crazy about black friday sales and they do purchase as more than any other age group and females.
+And now to look into details, males between age group 18-35 are quite crazy about black friday sales and they do purchase as more than any other age group and females.
+Eventually the question comes to mind what product categories were heavily purchased by these age and gender group?

+**Finding the hot product**